andyw8/andyw8.github.io/about.md

 and improve by adopting modern software engineering practices.

-I've been part of teams in London, Edinburgh, New York City, Berlin and currently Toronto, where I am an Engineering Lead at [Financeit].
+I've been part of teams in London, Edinburgh, New York City, Berlin and currently Toronto, where I work in the Developer Tools and Education team at [Shopify].

 * [Résumé (CV)](http://cv.andywaite.com)
 * [LinkedIn](https://www.linkedin.com/in/andyw8)